qaisjp/comm2-report/chapters/3-design/21-stackfront.md

 - Components: functional views which have associated TypeScript have HTML templates and CSS styles associated with them, and are included in other HTML templates.
 - Directives: extend the templating system, making it possible to add new HTML attributes.
 - Services: persistent single classes that are shared between components.
-- Modules: which can import other modules, declare components & directives, and export components & directives.
+- Modules: which can import other modules, declare components and directives, and export components and directives.

 All of these concepts are implemented as TypeScript classes.
 Components and Directives can only interact with each other through services, and these services are _injected_ into the class via the constructor.
 This process is known as _dependency injection_ and it enhances software testing by allowing "dependencies to be mocked or stubbed out" [@DesignPatternsWhat].